awslabs/aws-encryption-sdk-specification/tenets.md

 to select a value.

 An example is the principle of least surprise.
-Customers MUST have the freedom configure, but SHOULD NOT need extensive domain understanding to get started.
+Customers MUST have the freedom to configure but SHOULD NOT need extensive domain understanding to get started.